mashalafzal/Ethics-based-Automated-Negotiation/README.md

 ![parking](https://github.com/mashalafzal/Ethics-based-Negotiation/assets/99733316/fc0b4adc-9651-471c-acb9-dc8bc8fd4574)

 --The user uploads their ethical profile through a companion application.
 The ethical profile is used by the autonomous system to control its autonomy.
-The user also specify the goal.
-In this case, the autonomous system is the autonomous vehicle and the goal is to drive the passenger to a specific destination.
+The user also specifies the goal.
+In this case, the autonomous system is an autonomous vehicle and the goal is to drive the passenger to a destination.

---The autonomous vehicle drive and reach at the destination specifies by its passenger and finds an available parking.
+--The autonomous vehicle drives and reaches at the destination and finds an available parking.
 The other vehicle carrying another passenger is also trying to get the same available parking space.

---Both autonomous vehicles negotiate with each other to claim available parking space.
+--Both autonomous vehicles negotiate with each other to get the available parking space.

---The vehicles evaluates the exchange of offers based on their passenger's ethical profile untill an agreement is reached or any of them quit the negotiation.
+--The vehicles exchange offers and evaluates them based on their passenger's ethical profile until an agreement is reached or one of them quit the negotiation.

 --When teh agreemnet is reached, one of the vehicles claim the availble parking space and the other vehicle looks for the new parking space.